arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 - `POST /_admin/echo` - previously was a `GET` route, now is `POST` - expects an arbitrary JSON object to send back next to other informations

-- `GET /_admin/server/mode` can now be used to detect whether the remote is:
+- `GET /_admin/server/mode` can now be used to detect whether the remote is in read-only mode or not
-  - a Single server instance
-  - a DBServer
-  - a Coordinator
-  - an Agency node

 - `POST /_api/document/{collection}` now supports upsert,
   this can be achieved by using the new parameter `overwrite=true`.
   If you overwrite you can choose to get the old version of the document by specifying